TIY-Rails-1507/Rails/ajax/34_breaking_news.md

 ```
 breaking_news $ rake db:reset
 ```
-This will reload the database scheme bu running the migrations, and then run the seeds file.
+This will reload the database scheme by running the migrations, and then run the seeds file.

 Note: I needed to restart my Rails server to see the changes.